mbarnes/work-environment/README.md

-# work-environment
+Ansible playbook to customize a shell environment for OpenShift operations work.

-Set up my custom shell environment for SRE work
+Intended for Red Hat owned AWS EC2 instances serving as "bastion" hosts.